haoning-w/Pig-Dice-Game/README.md

 - Graphic user interface.
 Not very fancy, but can display the information smoothly.

 # How to play
-open pig_dice_game.py, and just run it.
+open pig_dice_game.py in IDE, and just run it.